alanminko/resub/README.md

 resub_core | Generic high-effort resub engine based on support selection | [paper](https://people.eecs.berkeley.edu/~alanmi/publications/2018/dac18_eco.pdf)
 twoexact | SAT-based exact synthesis with side-divisors | [paper](https://people.eecs.berkeley.edu/~alanmi/publications/2018/dac18_topo.pdf)

-The first engine is fast and works well for the case when the resub function contains only a few nodes.
+The first engine is the fastest one among those described here.
+It works well when the resulting resub function contains only a few nodes.
-It is good for developing rewriting-style optimizations when small (possibly six-input) cuts are computed first.
-A set of divisors supported by a cut is collected next.
-The functions of the divisors can be represented using truth tables (in the case of six input, each truth table is one 64-bit machine word).
+It is good for developing rewriting-style optimizations when relatively small (possibly six-input) cuts are computed, followed by collecting a set of divisors supported by the cut.
+The divisor functions can be represented using truth tables (in the case of six-input cuts, each truth table is one 64-bit machine word).
-The fast unate resub can be applied to reexpress a targe node or a set of target nodes in terms of other divisors supported by the cut.
+The fast unate resub can be applied to reexpress a target node or a set of target nodes in terms of other divisors supported by the cut.

 The second engine uses more effort to perform two steps.
-Given a target node and a set of divisors, the first step is compute a good-quality support sufficient for expressing the target node, followed by finding the new function of the node in terms of the support variables.
+Given a target node and a set of divisors, the first step is to compute a small support (or a good-quality support if the divisors have non-unit weights) sufficient for expressing the target node.
+The second step is to find the new function of the node in terms of the support variables.
-This engine can be applied to incompletely specified functions.
+This engine can be readily applied to incompletely-specified functions.
 It can be iterated to find solutions for multi-output functions.
-The engine was used to derive patch functions in the ECO engine, which won the first place in [2017 ICCAD CAD competition][https://www.iccad-contest.org/2017/] (Problem A).
+The engine was used to derive patch functions in the ECO engine, winning the first place in [2017 ICCAD CAD competition](https://www.iccad-contest.org/2017/) (Problem A).

 The third engine is a high-effort SAT-based exact synthesis engine applicable to multi-output Boolean functions and relations with side-divisor, that is, reusable divisor functions other than primary inputs (the original formulation of SAT-based exact synthesis did not consider side-divisors).
-This engine finds the smallest possible implementation of the resub functions in terms of the number of nodes in an and-inverter graph (AIG) or an xor-and-inverter graph (XAIG).
+This engine computes the smallest possible implementation of the resub functions in terms of the number of nodes in an and-inverter graph (AIG) or an xor-and-inverter graph (XAIG).

 The three engines presented here have a shared input/output representation format.

+---

 ### Input Format